Sri Sumangala College

 Sri Sumangala College (ශ්රී සුමංගල විද්යාලය), in Panadura, Sri Lanka, was founded on 3 March 1909 at Rankoth Viharaya, in memory of Ven.
 Weligama Sri Sumangala Thero, who played an important role in Sri Lankan Buddhism.
-It is one of the oldest schools in the country.
-It is a national school, controlled by the central government as opposed to the Provincial Council.
-It is one of the largest Buddhist school in Sri Lanka, with a student population of 4,000 over 13 Grades.
+It is one of the oldest and the largest schools in Sri Lanka with a student population of 4,000 over 13 Grades.
+It is a national school, controlled by the central government.

 History

 In 1911 when this school was registered as an assisted school there were 325 students on roll.
 The first principal was Thomas E. Gunarathne.

 The land for the school was donated by the Rankoth Viharaya while the buildings were constructed out of public funds.
 The school was managed by a Board of Management and funds for the running of the school were met by philanthropists and the general public.

 Due to the rapid expansion of the college the Rankoth Viharaya premises became congested and there was the necessity to re-locate the college.
 The manager of the Board of Management tried to relocate to Walawa Waththa in 1942, where Sri Sumangala College is presently located.
 When this failed, the management decided to shift the college to Nalluruwa.
 The first old boy of the college, Walter Salgado, donated the land for the main buildings and M. C. Fernando donated about 1.0 ha to be used as the playground of the college.

 The main hall of the building complex was donated by Leo Fernando; physics, chemistry and biology laboratories were donated by P. C. H. Dias and the main building and the class rooms were built with public donations.

 All the classes from grade six upwards were taken to Nalluruwa new buildings on 7 August 1942.
-Grades 3,4 and 5 were continued at the Rankoth Viharaya premises and it was popularly called town branch of the college.
+Grades 3, 4 and 5 were continued at the Rankoth Viharaya premises and it was popularly called town branch of the college.
 The principal or the head of this section was A. C. Morawaka who served the college until his retirement.